 So, if you’ve spent a little time on this blog, you’ll know that I am a self confessed Cookie Monster.
-Cookies are my favourite go to sweet treat.
-Maybe that’s why there are 21 cookie recipes on here??!!
+And cookies are my favourite go to sweet treat.
+Perhaps that’s why there are 21 cookie recipes on here!
 Anyway I try to keep on the oat/nut/fruit side of things but I craved CHOCOLATE!
 So I caved and made these unbelievably good Oat Chocolate Chip Cookies.

 They are so good!

-There you go, that’s my kind of maths 😉
+So there you go, that’s my kind of maths.

-Now, you all know how much I love and adore my family.
+While you all know how much I love and adore my family.
 I have the best hubby in the world, who has all but given up his office, so that I can store baking equipment.
 Bundt tins take up a lot of room you know!
-Then there’s my Star and Snugs, our two gorgeous girls who, help me so much – cooking dinner, cleaning, vacuuming and much more.
+Also there’s my Star and Snugs, our two gorgeous girls who, help me so much.
+Whether it’s cooking dinner, cleaning, vacuuming and much more.
 Last but definitely not least is our little man, who isn’t so little anymore so I’ll call him by his best friends nickname, Bob.
 He is growing into a loving and strapping lad who is always ready to help, especially fixing things.
-Bob has definitely inherited his paternal Grandad’s capability with his hands.
+And Bob has definitely inherited his paternal Grandad’s capability with his hands.

 So you see I love them all – but – they also are cookie monsters.
 Which is fine I make food to be eaten, except out of this batch of 18 cookies I only ate 1.
 It didn’t help that I’d spent a few days in bed (see here ) after making these.
-Yes they bring me cups of tea, but as I’d ordered some shortie biscuits, which I love, they brought those with my hot drink.
-It was only a few days later, when I was able to venture downstairs that I realised they’d all gone!
+While I appreciate that they bring me cups of tea, however, as I’d ordered some shortie biscuits, which I love, they brought those with my hot drink.
+So it was only a few days later, when I was able to venture downstairs that I realised they’d all gone!

 I was sad for a teeny tiny moment and then very thankful and flattered that my lovely family had enjoyed them so much.

-They are my biggest supporters, along with extended family and it really gives me a warm, fuzzy feeling inside knowing I’ve made them something that they have really enjoyed.
-Being stuck in bed is not fun, knowing there is a tin full of cookies downstairs in the kitchen, helps me to feel that I am more present, than in reality I am.
+Since they are my biggest supporters, along with extended family, it really gives me a warm, fuzzy feeling inside knowing I’ve made them something that they have really enjoyed.
+Although, being stuck in bed is not fun, knowing there is a tin full of cookies downstairs in the kitchen, helps me to feel that I am more present, than in reality I am.